GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 # GreptimeDB Operator Management

-## Overview

 The GreptimeDB Operator manages the [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb) resources on [Kubernetes](https://kubernetes.io/) using the [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 It is like an autopilot that automates the deployment, provisioning, and orchestration of the GreptimeDB cluster and standalone.

 The GreptimeDB Operator includes, but is not limited to, the following features:

-- **Automated Provisioning**

-  Automates the deployment of the GreptimeDB cluster and standalone on Kubernetes by providing CRD `GreptimeDBCluster` and `GreptimeDBStandalone`.
+- **Automated Provisioning**: Automates the deployment of the GreptimeDB cluster and standalone on Kubernetes by providing CRD `GreptimeDBCluster` and `GreptimeDBStandalone`.

-- **Multi-Cloud Support**

-  Users can deploy the GreptimeDB on any Kubernetes cluster, including on-premises and cloud environments(like AWS, GCP, Aliyun, etc.).
+- **Multi-Cloud Support**: Users can deploy the GreptimeDB on any Kubernetes cluster, including on-premises and cloud environments(like AWS, GCP, Aliyun, etc.).

-- **Scaling**

-  Scale the GreptimeDB cluster as easily as changing the `replicas` field in the `GreptimeDBCluster` CR.
+- **Scaling**: Scale the GreptimeDB cluster as easily as changing the `replicas` field in the `GreptimeDBCluster` CR.

-- **Monitoring Bootstrap**

-  Bootstrap the GreptimeDB monitoring stack for the GreptimeDB cluster by providing the `monitoring` field in the `GreptimeDBCluster` CR.
+- **Monitoring Bootstrap**: Bootstrap the GreptimeDB monitoring stack for the GreptimeDB cluster by providing the `monitoring` field in the `GreptimeDBCluster` CR.

 This document will show you how to install, upgrade, configure, and uninstall the GreptimeDB Operator on Kubernetes.